 Ice-Skating In Chicago

 Just because it is Winter it does not mean that you cannot enjoy outdoor activities this Christmas.
 Chicago has a number of one-of-a-kind ice skating rinks all over the city.
 There are both indoor and outdoor rinks where thousands of people visit during Christmas.
 One of the most visited rinks in Chicago is the Mccormick Tribune Ice Skating Rink at Millennium Park.
-It is free and open from November to March every year.
+It is open from November to March every year.
 Look out for the 2-4-1 offers which let you skate both Millennium and Maggie Daley Park.
 If you are new in town, you can hire ice-skating gear.
 One of the family-friendly things to do in Chicago in Winter.

 Have Glogg At Simon’s Tavern